YiddishCorpus/CSYE-Transcripts/README.md

 * `eaf/`: Transcript files, in both orthographies, that can be opened in [ELAN](https://archive.mpi.nl/tla/elan), with a separate tier for each speaker
 * `TextGrid/`: Transcript files, in both orthographies, that can be opened in [Praat](https://www.fon.hum.uva.nl/praat/), with a separate tier for each speaker

 There are also directories containing the transcripts in subtitle format (`srt/`, `vtt/`), which we use to embed subtitles in the videos displayed on the corpus website.
-We do not recommend using these because they are not as informative as the other formats (they do not include speaker names).
+We do not recommend using these because they are not as informative as the other formats (they do not include speaker names or tiers, some disfluencies, etc.).

 ## Submitting corrections